 We all know anxiety isn’t good for anyone!
 And anxiety during pregnancy is really not good for the mom or the baby!
-I remember with my first baby, bringing him home for the first time.
+I remember my first baby, bringing him home for the first time.

 I was SO scared and VERY emotional.
 Right when we got home, that night, I had to be rushed back to the hospital because I could not stop worrying and crying!
 It was a HORRIBLE feeling!!
 I thought, could it be Postpartum Depression?
 Anxiety?
 Both?